exposit/pythia-oracle/HELP.md

 __*But/And Clarifier*__

-From [Abulafia](http://www.random-generator.com/index.php?title=But_Cards).
+From [Abulafia](http://www.random-generator.com/index.php?title=But_Cards) under [CC-BY 2.5](https://creativecommons.org/licenses/by/2.5/).
 Having trouble thinking of a suitable 'and' or 'but'?
 Click on the appropriate button for inspiration.

 >[likely: 6 2 5 ] Yes, and...<br>
 >And you learn something about your enemies in the process.